-*CNV analysis using GATCLIQUID ONCOPANEL ALL-IN-ONE should be performed with the appropriate control group.
-We strongly recommend using plasma samples from at least seven other patients/individuals in order to correctly identify somatic CNVs in a given sample.
+*CNV analysis using GATCLIQUID ONCOPANEL ALL-IN-ONE has to be performed with the appropriate control group.
+Please send us plasma samples from at least seven other patients/individuals in order to correctly identify somatic CNVs in a given sample.

 Accepted starting material for GATCLIQUID ONCOPANEL ALL-IN-ONE

 - 4 ml plasma*